CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/MagicalDresserInventorySystem/Readme.md

 2. By selecting the toggle menu, you can switch between itemsฅ(＾ω・＾ฅ)

 ## Uninstallation procedure
-### v1.27以降
+### v1.27 or later
- 1. 本ツールの"Modify Options"オプションから"Force Revert"ボタンを押す．
+ 1. Press the "Force Revert" button from the "Modify Options" option of the tool.
- 2. 「Status : Complete Revert」というメッセージが出れば成功
+ 2. Success if the message "Status : Complete Revert" appears.
-### v1.26以前
+### Before v1.26
-1. Fx_Animatorから"MDInventory_"から始まる名前のレイヤーを削除する．
+1. Delete layers with names starting with "MDInventory_" from Fx_Animator.
-2. VRCExpressionsMenuから"MDInventory_"から始まる名前の項目を削除する．
+2. Delete items with names beginning with "MDInventory_" from VRCExpressionsMenu.
-3. VRCExpressionParameters"MDInventory_"から始まる名前の項目を削除する．
+3. VRCExpressionParameters Deletes entries with names beginning with "MDInventory_".

 ## Modify Options
 - Override Write Default : Override the value of WriteDefault.
 (VRChat deprecated item)